bkeej/SocialMeaningExp/README.md

 scientific tools for you.
 Seems like the only way I can learn new formal things these days is by making myself code up an implementation. 🤫

-`Util.hs` has the basic monad transformer for probabilistic computing (coarser semirings are acceptable too). `Prob.hs` uses this transformer to define various probabilistic monads, with support for Bayesian calculations and sampling functions.
+`Utils.hs` has the basic monad transformer for probabilistic computing (coarser semirings are acceptable too). `Prob.hs` uses this transformer to define various probabilistic monads, with support for Bayesian calculations and sampling functions.
 All of this is based pretty directly on Kidd's work.

-`RSA.hs` implements a simple Rational Speech Acts model using these tools.
-`Scalar.hs` extends this to scalar implicature with lexical uncertainty (and message costs).
+`RSA.hs` implements a simple speaker-oriented Rational Speech Acts model using these tools. `Scalar.hs` extends this to hearer-oriented scalar implicature with lexical uncertainty.
+Look at how straightforward the agents are to define using the monadic probability interface.
+It's nice.

 Some things I'm thinking about:

--   Embedded implicature, à la [Potts et al (2015)][5].
+-   Embedded implicature, à la [Potts et al (2015)][5]; compositional issues.

 -   Helping yourself to lexical scales vs. not (cf. Potts et al again, as well as [Russell 2012][6]).